mnreyes1/poisson-equation/README.md

     mv blas_UNIX.a libblas.a

 to rename the created library.
+Probably, you have to change "UNIX" for "LINUX" (look in the BLAS folder for a file with a similar name).
 After creating the library called “libblas.a”, copy that file to your library folder by executing the following command

     sudo cp libblas.a /usr/local/lib/

 The above directory can be replaced by any library path in your systems.

 Now we have installed the BLAS package.
-Then switch to the LAPACK directory and adjust the file “make.inc” if necessary.
+Then switch to the LAPACK directory and adjust the file “make.inc” if necessary (in the lapack directory will be a make.inc.example file.
+You can change the name to make.inc).
 After setting all parameters correctly, type the command

     make